 Full Chisel Chainsaw Chain

-There are some drawbacks of these type of chain as well.
+There are some drawbacks to this type of chain as well.
 And the #1 of them is the kickback tendency.
 Comparing to the other types of chainsaw chains, the full chisel chain is more likely to kick back while used.

 Also, it takes a whole lot of safety cautions when it’s about cutting with a full chisel chainsaw chain.